1840s: Daniel C. McKenzie

 Daniel is charged with teaching from twenty to twenty-five students of varying ages, probably in a one-room building.
 The parents of his students pay him “from a dollar and fifty cents per month.”
 However, students pay more to learn Latin – two dollars and fifty cents.
 Since the letter is directed from Mt.
 Carmel, we can imagine that his school is located near this place.

 Teachers often boarded with members of the community in which they taught.
 In Daniel’s case he is boarding with a Revolutionary War veteran, “formerly of South Carolina.”
 His name is John Baskin whose family consists of an aging daughter and her orphaned grandson.
-Daniel describes the perfect situation for him:
+Daniel describes Baskin’s home as the perfect boarding situation for him:

-his family is small & quiet he has a library
+his family [Baskin’s] is small & quiet he has a library

 of Books well calculated to improve the intellect of